How to Find and Fix a Leaking Tire Valve

 You can purchase replacements on their own, or just get a new valve stem and swap over the internal component.
 What I usually do if I am taking a wheel in to get a tire replaced.
 The shop will install new valve stems as the rubber can dry out and crack with age, so I remove the valve and keep it as a spare.

 Take the new valve and drop it into the casing.
-Be mindful not to over-tighten it because it is really not needed.
+Be mindful not to over-tighten it because it is not needed.
 You may just cause damage to the new valve stem.

 6. Inflate the tire to the correct PSI and check for leaks

 You are near the end of the tire valve replacement job.
-Now, all you have to do is inflate the tire to the manufacturer-recommended PSIOpens in a new tab.
+Now, all you have to do is inflate the tire to the manufacturer-recommended PSI.
+That information will be written on the tire.

 After you’ve done that, it is time to check the valve with soapy water to confirm that you have no leaks.
 I would also recommend rinsing off the soap and water mixture just with water to ensure you don’t leave any staining on your wheels.